Kamran-Afzali/Kamran-Afzali.github.io/_posts/twitter.md

 ## Step 2:

 Authenticate using your credentials to Twitter’s API by creating an access token.
-Steps on getting Twitter access tokens.
-In order to get started, you first need to get a Twitter API.
-This will allow you to retrieve the tweets — without it, you cannot do anything.
-Getting a Twitter API is easy.
-First make sure you have a Twitter account, otherwise create one.
-Then, apply for a developer account via the website [here]( https://developer.twitter.com/en/apply-for-access.html).
-You’ll need to fill in an application form, which includes explaining a little a bit more what you wish you analyse.
-Once you application has been accepted by Twitter (which doesn’t take too long), you’ll receive the following credentials that you need to keep safe:
+In order to get started, you first need to get a Twitter API that allows you to retrieve the tweets.
+To get a Twitter API you have to use your Twitter account and apply for a developer account via the website [here]( https://developer.twitter.com/en/apply-for-access.html).
+There is an application form to be accepted by Twitter.
+Once accepted, you’ll receive the following credentials that you need to keep safe:

 + Consumer key:#######################
 + Consumer Secret:#######################